Your basket is currently empty!

 - Not sure where to start with assignments?
 Join a PASS (peer-assisted study session), or the HEDC offers workshops on academic research and writing.
 You can also find PDF resources online

 - Have a bright business idea?
-Audacious is a great opportunity to gain entrepreneurship guidance.
-Or visit the team at The Distiller on St Davids Street
+The Audacious program is a great chance to gain valuable entrepreneurship guidance.
+Or visit the team at The Distiller at Startup Dunedin for friendly advice.

 How to deal with the rain?

 Dunedin weather is unpredictable.
 You’ll step out into limitless blue skies in the morning, and by the afternoon, hail batters the rooftops.
-A big, decent umbrella is useful but easy to forget, so it’s good to have a cheap foldable one to bring when the forecast looks sketchy.
-I also recommend getting hiking boots or some sort of waterproof shoes you can wear around on drizzly days.
+A big umbrella is useful but equally easy to forget, so I like keeping cheap foldable one in my daily pack.
+I also recommend getting hiking boots or some sort of water-resistant shoes for drizzly days.
 Ever since I bought my pair from Macpac, I haven’t looked back.
-No more soggy sneakers.
+Yay, no more soggy sneakers!

 What activities can make part of my regular routine?